 What a line like this is for

-Strip away the podcast specifics and the pattern is: a recurring recording goes in, a checked, captioned, publishable artifact comes out, and a human approves each unit.
-That fits more workflows than mine.
-A weekly show, obviously.
-Course lectures becoming captioned modules.
-A church or meetup publishing every talk without volunteering someone into an editing job.
-Client interviews turning into searchable, quotable transcripts.
-Internal briefings that people can actually listen to.
-The stops change; the shape (machine steps, one AI pass on a fixed recipe, one human gate) carries over.
+Strip away the podcast specifics and here's what's left: a recurring recording goes in, a checked, captioned, publishable thing comes out, and a human signs off on each one.
+That fits way more than my setup.
+A weekly show, sure.
+Course lectures turning into captioned modules.
+A church or meetup publishing every talk without drafting some poor volunteer into editing duty.
+Client interviews becoming searchable, quotable transcripts.
+Internal briefings people can actually listen to.
+The stops change.
+The shape stays: machine steps, one AI pass on a fixed recipe, one human gate.

 What I am using it for

-This line exists to feed The Legibility Desk, my critique podcast, where every episode is already a cited, verifiable page and the audio has been the missing half.
-It sits alongside Between Systems, the interview show, and everything it produces eventually joins the site radio, the continuous player over this site's own narrated audio.
-The pipeline itself follows the same house pattern as the workflow engine I wrote about in June: AI does the volume, gates do the judgment, and the human stays load-bearing.
+This line feeds The Legibility Desk, my critique podcast.
+Every episode is already a cited, verifiable page.
+The audio was always the missing half.
+It runs next to Between Systems, my interview show, and eventually everything I make flows into the site radio, the continuous player for this site's own narrated audio.
+The pipeline runs on the same house pattern as the workflow engine I wrote about in June: AI does the volume, gates do the judgment, and the human stays load-bearing.

 When I would not build this

-If you publish occasionally rather than on a cadence, skip all of it and edit by hand in any decent app; a production line pays for itself through repetition or not at all.
-If you do not already have somewhere for files to live and jobs to run, a hosted end-to-end tool is the honest choice, because the storage and the runners are most of the plumbing.
-And if your show is multi-speaker interviews, this exact line rejects your files on purpose; separating voices is a different problem, and mine is deferred until the solo line has earned its keep.
+Here's the honest guidance.
+If you publish occasionally rather than on a cadence, skip all of this and edit by hand in any decent app.
+A production line pays for itself through repetition or not at all.
+If you don't already have somewhere for files to live and jobs to run, go with a hosted end-to-end tool, because the storage and the runners are most of the plumbing anyway.
+And if your show is multi-speaker interviews?
+This exact line rejects your files on purpose.
+Separating voices is a whole other problem, and mine's deferred until the solo line has earned its keep.

-If your team has a pile of recordings and a publishing chore, this is a thing I build.
-Email me at jake@jakelawrence.xyz with what goes in and what should come out, and I will tell you honestly whether you need a pipeline or an afternoon of ffmpeg.
+Maybe your team has a pile of recordings and a publishing chore nobody wants.
+That's the thing I build.
+Email me at jake@jakelawrence.xyz with what goes in and what should come out.
+I'll tell you straight whether you need a pipeline or just an afternoon of ffmpeg.

 Experience it yourselfEmail me about building yours